juanjfndz/Python_Examples/README.md

-# Python_Examples
+# Python Examples

-A repository for Python code examples and projects, showcasing best practices and providing a learning resource for beginners and advanced developers alike, hosted on GitHub.
+This repository contains various examples of Python code for different use cases and scenarios.
+Each example is stored in a separate directory, along with a README file that provides an overview of the code and instructions on how to run it.